 Their work often requires that they drive utility vehicles, travel long distances, and work outdoors.

-They often must work under challenging weather conditions, including in snow, wind, rain, and extreme heat and cold, in order to keep electricity flowing.
+Line installers and repairers often must work under challenging weather conditions, such as in snow, wind, rain, and extreme heat and cold, in order to keep electricity and telecommunications flowing.

 Injuries and Illnesses